PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Results

-\paragraph{Comparison with other methods.} PETIMOT showed a better capacity to approximate individual motions and to globally capture motion subspaces than the flow matching-based frameworks AlphaFlow and ESMFlow, and also the unsupervised physics-based Normal Mode Analysis (Fig. \ref{fig:gloabal_eval}a-b).
-It approximated at least one motion with reasonable accuracy (LS error below 0.6) for 43.57\% of the test proteins, while the success rate was only 31.80\%, 26.82\%, and 24.88\% for AlphaFlow, ESMFlow, and the NMA, respectively.
-PETIMOT's best predicted vector better matched a ground-truth vector than any other methods in 43.57\% of the cases (Fig. \ref{fig:indiv}a).
-PETIMOT was also better at identifying which residues contribute the most to the motions (Table \ref{tab:additional}).
-PETIMOT was also significantly faster at inference - it took about 16s for the whole test set, followed by NOLB (44s), ESMFlow (11h) and AlphaFlow (38h), see Table \ref{tab:additional}.
-See Appendix \ref{evaluatoin} for more evaluation details. \paragraph{Comparison of problem formulations.} Our base model combining the LS and SS loses with equal weights outperforms all three individual losses, LS, SS, and LS (Fig. \ref{fig:gloabal_eval}c-d).
-It strikes an excellent balance between approximating individual motions with high accuracy (Fig. \ref{fig:gloabal_eval}c) and globally covering the motion subspaces (Fig. \ref{fig:gloabal_eval}d).
+\paragraph{Comparison of problem formulations.} Our base model combining the LS and SS loses with equal weights outperforms all three individual losses, LS, SS, and LS (Fig. \ref{fig:extraPerfLosses} and \ref{fig:extraPerf2}).
+It strikes an excellent balance between approximating individual motions with high accuracy (Fig. \ref{fig:extraPerfLosses}a) and globally covering the motion subspaces (Fig. \ref{fig:extraPerfLosses}b).
 By comparison, the SS and IS losses tend to underperform on individual motions while the LS loss tends to provide lower coverage of the ground-truth subspaces.
-See Appendix \ref{resultsA} for additional results.
+See Appendix \ref{ablation} for more details.

 \paragraph{Contribution of sequence and structure features.} We performed an ablation study to assess the contribution of sequence and structure information to our architecture.
-Our results show that ProstT5 slightly outperforms the more recent and larger pLM, ESM-Cambrian 600M \citep{esm2024cambrian} (Fig. \ref{fig:ablation1}).
+Our results show that ProstT5 slightly outperforms the more recent and larger pLM, ESM-Cambrian 600M \cite{esm2024cambrian} (Fig. \ref{fig:ablation1}).
 Geometrical information about protein structure provides the most significant contribution, as replacing ProstT5 embeddings with random numbers has only a small impact on network performance.
 Conversely, the network's performance without structural information strongly depends on the chosen pLM.
 While the structure-aware embeddings from ProstT5 partially compensate for missing 3D structure information, relying solely on ESM-C embeddings results in poor performance (Fig. \ref{fig:ablation1}).
 Moreover, connecting each residue to its 15 nearest neighbours (sorted according to C$\alpha$-C$\alpha$ distances) in the protein graph results in lower performance compared to introducing randomly chosen edges or even fully relying on random connectivity (Fig. \ref{fig:abl:graph}).
+See Appendix \ref{ablation} for more details.